 Now, we are entering the most interesting part of the review.
 How this 50mm f/1.2 Ai-S fixed focal lens with an optical design dating back to 1981 with no aspherical element or ELD glass performs with modern DSLRs.
 Nasim conducted Imatest tests that provide the most recent data about MTF Performance, Chromatic aberrations and Vignetting for this lens.
 Here is how it performed according to Imatest:

 The results are astounding.
 This old 50mm f/1.2 beats the modern 50mm f/1.4G lens in the MTF performance in the center from f/2 to f/4 and equalizes it at f/5.6!
 So, its reputation for being the sharpest Nikon’s 50mm at f/2, thanks to its high performance, seems not overrated.
-Peak performance is reached at f/4.0 where the lens passes the 3600 mark in the center (which is even higher than the excellent Sigma 35mm f/1.4), and the best overall performance is reached at f/5.6, where the lens shows very good sharpness throughout the frame.
-Contrasts are really good and color rendition is superb.
+Peak performance is reached at f/4.0 and the best overall performance is reached at f/5.6, where the lens shows very good sharpness throughout the frame.
+Contrast is really good and color rendition is superb.

 Now, how the lens performs wide open, for which it’s the main reason to purchase this ultra-high-speed 50mm.
 Although the lens suffers from noticeable spherical aberration issues at the maximum aperture of f/1.2 and f/1.4 that lower the contrast and limit its performance across the frame, photographs show really good results in the center, where what is in focus is quite sharp: